Alignak-monitoring/alignak-doc/source/03_how_it_work/run_daemons.rst

 As default:

     - each daemon starts in daemonize mode to be detached from the current shell;
-    - the working directory of each daemon is the current working directory. as such, each daemon will create its pid file in the current directory
+    - the working directory of each daemon is the current working directory.
+As such, each daemon will create its pid file in the current directory

 Specifying the `-d` option will start the daemons in debug mode.
 Then you will get a log file for each daemon in the current working directory.

 Specifying the `-c` option will start the daemons with its own configuration file as defined in *alignak.ini*.
 In this mode, the daemon will change its working directory according to the values defined in its configuration file.
 Take care about the defined parameters ;)

-.. note :: By default, the arbiter starting script uses */usr/local/etc/alignak/alignak.cfg* as a monitoring configuration file.
+.. note :: By default, the arbiter starting script uses the monitoring configuration file defined in the *alignak.ini* file.
 You can use another configuration file if you set the ``ALIGNAKCFG`` shell environment variable.

 .. note :: It is also possible to define a second monitoring configuration file that will be used by the Alignak arbiter.
 If your configuration is defined in two separated files, you can define the second configuration file if you set the ``ALIGNAKSPECIFICCFG`` shell environment variable.